top of page

 For example:

-• The South Coast alone can easily fill 5–7 days with waterfalls, black sand beaches, glacier lagoons, and optional glacier experiences.
+• The South Coast alone can easily fill 5–7 days with waterfalls, black sand beaches, glacier lagoons, and glacier hikes or ice caves.

-• North Iceland offers geothermal landscapes, whale watching, quieter roads, and dramatic canyon scenery.
+• North Iceland offers geothermal landscapes, whale watching, quieter roads, and dramatic canyon scenery with some of the best opportunities for whale watching in Iceland.

 • The Westfjords reward travelers who prefer fewer crowds and a slower pace.